febrezetrees/SWAG2/README.md

 You can also take a look at [the official docs](https://docs.microsoft.com/azure/static-web-apps?WT.mc_id=javascript-0000-yolasors).

-This change was via testBranch
+This was a change to main, to see if dev page for testBranch kicks off